charlesmoore99/player/README.md

 | PLAYER_BEARING_DEG | the player's direction of travel in compass degrees |
 | PLAYER_RATE | the player's rate of travel in KPH |

-### Example: A a batch file to specify a player's initial position/velocity
+### Example: A batch file to specify a player's initial position/velocity

 ```
 #!/bin/bash